 Given the recent influx of adaptations of his work, it's clear Dick's vision of the future continues to captivate us.

 Nearly 40 years after his death, his vivid dystopian worlds and messages about human nature still compel readers.
-Here are twelve Philip K. Dick books that every sci-fi fan must read.
+Here are Philip K. Dick books that every sci-fi fan must read.

 Do Androids Dream of Electric Sheep?